Afkupuz/catalog/README.md

 # Catalog
 The third project as part of Udacity's Full Stack NanoDegree program

+Update: Will be going live on ubuntu server soon!

 ##Configuration:<br>
 In this project I developed an internal server that serves localhost port 5000<br>
 updated virtual machine with:<br>